Why: Calibrating a Screen is Insufficient When Creating a Photograph

 Why Eyes Alone Inhibit Good Calibration

-As we have just described, a calibration device is necessary to properly calibrate a screen.
-The human eye is not adapted for this operation.
+As I have just described, a calibration device is required to properly calibrate a screen.
+Your eye is not suitable for this operation.

 Calibration in Practice

 Calibrating a computer screen has become quite easy.
-The application editors have made very great progress in the ergonomics and software interface.
+Application editors have made great strides in software ergonomics and interface.

-The first step involves the configuration of data.
-The photographer will fix the color temperature, the gamma, the contrast value, and the maximum brightness, which is also called the white point.
+The first step in calibration is configuration.
+You have to set the color temperature, gamma, contrast value, maximum brightness, also called the white point.

-Once these values are taken care of through the calibration device application, calculations are performed for a few minutes.
-This step is known as characterization.
-At the end of the process, the application asks for a name for the data file.
-This is the famous ICC file that we mentioned earlier.
-It will be loaded each time the computer starts.
+Once these values are provided in the device control application, calculations will be performed for a few minutes.
+This step is called characterization.
+At the end of the process, the application asks you to specify a name for a data file.
+This is the famous ICC file I mentioned earlier.
+It will be loaded each time you start your computer.

-One of the essential points for an art photographer is to fix the amount of light emitted by the screen between 80 and 100 cd/m2 (candelas per square meter).
-A higher value will cause problems at the time of printing.
+One of the essential points you must respect is to set the amount of light emitted by the screen between 80 and 100 cd/m2 (candelas per square meter).
+A higher value will cause problems when printing.

 After a screen has been profiled (or characterized or calibrated) the settings must not be modified any more.
-If this happens, it will be necessary to redo a calibration.
+If this happens, you must redo a calibration.

-We recommend performing a full calibration every two weeks as the settings change themselves.
-Although these are not great variations, they are quality developments that must strive to achieve perfection from the beginning to the end of the post-processing chain.
+I recommend that you perform a full calibration every two weeks as the settings change by themselves.
+These are not great variations, but quality developments require perfect quality from the beginning to the end of the post processing workflow.

 Proper Calibration is Not a Guarantee for Correct Impressions

-Correct screen calibration only ensures that the photos you develop will be viewed in the same manner on all screens around the world that are properly calibrated.
+Correctly calibrating your monitor only allows you to ensure that the photos you develop will be viewed in the same way on all monitors worldwide and are properly calibrated.

-If you use another method to view your photos, such as a video projector or printer, you may be disappointed with the results.
+If you use another way to view your photos, such as a video projector or a printer, you may be disappointed with the result.

-If you do not make any other changes after developing an art photograph with your calibrated screen, we strongly believe that your printed photo will be darker than your desired setpoint.
-Indeed, paper absorbs light while a screen emits light.
+If you print your developed photograph with a calibrated screen, I bet you that your printed photo will be dark.
+This is because paper absorbs light while a screen emits light.

-If you have a personal printer, it is essential to calibrate it so that the printed result will be consistent with the image on the screen.
+If you have your own printer, it must be calibrated.
+This will ensure that the result is consistent with the one you see on the screen.

-But in both cases, whether it is a specialized laboratory or a generalist, it is necessary to increase the light of the photograph to print it correctly.
+But in both cases, whether it is a specialized laboratory or a generalist, the light of the photograph will have to be increased so that it can be printed correctly.

-The problem is how much EV you must adjust to increase the light.
-Too much value may cause overexposure of certain areas.
-A low value will cause a picture to come out darker than planned.
+The problem is how many EVs to increase the light.
+Too high a value may cause overexposure of certain areas.
+Too low a value will still result in a dark picture.

-For this article, we will not explain any more details concerning how to print an artistic photograph.
-This will be the subject of another article.
+I will not go into detail to print a photograph.
+That will be the subject of another article.